LOCATION WYNOTT NC+AL GA SC

 SERIES ESTABLISHED: Richmond County, North Carolina; 1995.
 The source of the name is a local community in the vicinity of the type location in Randolph County, North Carolina.

 REMARKS: This series was formerly included with the Zion series.
-Zion soils have hard, unweathered bedrock at depths of 20 to 40 inches and are now mesic due to the thermic/mesic break in MLRA 136.
+Zion soils have hard, unweathered bedrock at depths of 51 to 102 centimeters (20 to 40 inches) and are now mesic due to the thermic/mesic break in MLRA 136.
+The September 2025 revision reformatted the description to semi-tabular.
+No data was changed.

 Diagnostic horizons and soil characteristics recognized in this pedon are:

-Paralithic contact - the occurrence of weathered bedrock at a depth of 28 inches (upper boundary of the Cr horizon).
+Paralithic contact--the occurrence of weathered bedrock at a depth of 71 centimeters (28 inches) (upper boundary of the Cr horizon).

 ADDITIONAL DATA: Characterization data is available from the National Soil Survey Laboratory, Lincoln, Nebraska; pedon number S93NC-151-001.